github/codeql/docs/language/learn-ql/ql-etudes/river-crossing.rst

 River crossing puzzle
 #####################

-The aim of this tutorial is to write a QL query that finds a solution to the following classical logic puzzle:
+The aim of this tutorial is to write a query that finds a solution to the following classical logic puzzle:

 .. pull-quote::